dekoza/mtgpl/rules/M14_Rulebook.rst

 its only target is no longer on the battlefield, so it's countered (it does nothing).

+.. _sec-abilities:

 Abilities
 ---------

 As you start to accumulate permanents on the battlefield, the game will change.
 That's because many permanents have text on them that affects the game.
 This text tells you a permanent's abilities.
-There are three different kinds of abilities a permanent can have: static abilities, triggered abilities, and activated abilities.
+There are three different kinds of abilities a permanent can have: *static abilities*, *triggered abilities*, and *activated abilities*.

 Static Abilities
 ~~~~~~~~~~~~~~~~